biscuit-auth/website/docs/src/Authorization-Policies.md

 Here is how security is guaranteed:

-- All the facts and rules from the token are loaded in the datalog engine, they are associated to the block that defined them.
+- All the facts and rules from the token are loaded in the datalog engine; they are tied to the block that defined them.
 - All the facts and rules from the authorizer are loaded in the datalog engine.
 - Rules are repeatedly applied until no new fact is generated.
 By default, *rules are only applied on facts defined in the authority block, the authorizer or the block that defined the rule.* This way, *facts defined in a non-authority block can only be seen from the block itself.*